 Perhaps the most relevant group of projects for our purposes involves the scientific data management community.
 Especially interesting are the projects in rapidly evolving domains, such as bioinformatics.
 DataFoundry [1, 14] provides a unifying database interface to diverse bioinformatics sources.
-Both the data and the schema of these sources evolve quickly, so DataFoundry has to deal with change management-by far more complex change management than the kind we consider here.
-However, DataFoundry only provides mediators for database access.
-It does not
+Both the data and the schema of these sources evolve quickly, so DataFoundry has to deal with change management-by far more complex change management

 CCAT GALE CACTUS DataFoundry RELAX NG XSLT

-Validation $\checkmark$ $\checkmark$ $\checkmark$
+Validation \checkmark \checkmark

 Binding 00 00 SQL 00

-Conversion manual manual
+Conversion manual \checkmark manual

-Stream Processing $\checkmark$
+Stream Processing \checkmark